 - It's worth noting that choosing to stay and help sweet, timid, and kind-hearted Ji-hyeon leads you straight into the worst ending in the game.

 - Ass Shove: By getting a pair of gloves from the biology room, it's possible to do this to one of the janitors.
 Doing so lets the player steal a key which opens up a locker with a figure that gives you loads of lunchboxes.

 - The janitor, though it's more like creepy laugh and baseball bat crazy.
 There are two guys wandering the school with baseball bats.

 - The Mother's half-ghost.
 A real peach that one is.
 Tragic, but nuts.

 - Batter Up!: The janitor's favorite toy.
 RUN.

-- The Hyacinth ending, where you make the Sadistic Choice to save yourself and leave So-yeong unconscious to die.
+- The Hyacinth ending, where you make the choice to save yourself and leave So-yeong unconscious to die.
 It helps that this flower means "I'm sorry".

 - The Tuberose (Ebony?) ending is this in a way.
 So-yeong is doomed, but Seong-ah is revived as a human and on your side.
 However, there is a stinger moment, with Seong-ah giving the camera a bit of a Psychotic Smirk; it leaves one to wonder if she really is on your side at that point.
 She may not be, if she's been possessed as she was in the So-yeong endings Uh-oh.
 There goes the sweetness.

 - "Blind Idiot" Translation: An old translation was a horrible example of this.

 - A translation/game-fixing project made by a person named Unnamed have mostly averted this, although some lines of text still remain in Korean.
 The project unfortunately ended for reasons unknown.

 - Brown Note: Soon after you meet the two other sane people in the school, the fire alarm goes off and spooks one of them.
 Your next task is to turn it off.
 You will be sick of the sound within a minute, and it takes a bit to shut it off.